zdravkov/kendo-docs/api/web/color.md

 ### buttons `Boolean` (default `true`)

 Applicable only for the HSV selector (that is, when `pallete` is null).
-This specifies whether the “Apply” / “Cancel” buttons are to be displayed in the drop-down HSV picker.
+This specifies whether the "Apply" / "Cancel" buttons are to be displayed in the drop-down HSV picker.

 ### preview `Boolean` (default `true`)